-Do you want to mirror your iPhone screen on your Ubuntu desktop?
-There’s a free, open-source app in the Ubuntu repos that lets you do it.
-If you’re looking to mirror your iPhone or iPad […]
+You can mirror your iPhone screen on the Ubuntu desktop using a free, open-source app that’s available in the Ubuntu repos.
+Want to mirror your iPhone or iPad to Ubuntu?
+UxPlay is the easy way […]

-Do you use Apple AirPods or Beats wireless headphones with Ubuntu (or any Linux distribution using GNOME Shell) and want to be able to check battery levels on your desktop?
-Well, now you can!
-The […]
+If you own a pair of Apple AirPods or Beats wireless headphones and use them with Ubuntu, you’ll likely want to be able to check battery levels easily.
+Well, you can.
+The Airpod Battery Monitor […]

 Ubuntu ships with LibreOffice because it’s a powerful open-source office suite compatible with documents created in other productivity apps, including Microsoft Office and Apple’s iWork.
 While LibreOffice can open files made in Apple Pages (a […]